crismali/magic_lamp/README_forv1.md

-MagicLamp
+Magic Lamp
 =========
-Magic Lamp makes sure you JavaScript tests break in your Rails app when you change a template your JavaScript code depends on.
-You could also use it to test your views with JavaScript.
+Magic Lamp helps you get your Rails templates into your JavaScript tests.
+This means that way your JavaScript tests break if you change your templates _and_ you don't have to create so many fixtures.
+Plus, it lets you test your views in JavaScript.
+All you have to do is set up your data just like you would in a controller.

+It's not required that you use [Teaspoon](https://github.com/modeset/teaspoon) as your JavaScript test runner, but you should.

 Table of Contents
 -----------------